Where Art Meets Nature

 *Example_The Okpo Hotel and Resort 2022 : The existing shipyard culture inspired the design language and reused material on the parking lot structure and landscape element design.
 This created a strong visual identity and sustainable elements, giving a long-lasting impression to visitors and an eco-friendly design.

-We are a pure design studio focused on delivering a unique, custom-quality design to clients by reflecting artistic feelings inspired by cultural elements such as landscape, architecture, painting, furniture, geography, music, history, and nature.
+We are a boutique design studio focused on delivering a unique, custom-quality design to clients by reflecting artistic feelings inspired by cultural elements such as landscape, architecture, painting, furniture, geography, music, history, and nature.

 Walter Ryu Studio delivers creative, innovative Land Art and Landscape Architecture solutions in the Atlanta, Houston, and Miami metro areas, as well as other suburban communities in Georgia, Texas, Florida, Virginia, and Maryland.

-• AILA (AUSTRALIA) INTERNATIONAL PROJECT OF EXCELLENCE
+• AUSTRALIAN INSTITUTE OF LANDSCAPE ARCHITECTS INTERNATIONAL PROJECT OF EXCELLENCE

-• HK INSTITUTE SILVER AWARD (HIGHEST HONOR)
+• HONG KONG INSTITUTE OF LANDSCAPE ARCHITECTS SILVER AWARD (HIGHEST HONOR)

 *Walter is from Oheme, van Sweden, and Associates, Inc., which won the American Society of Landscape Architects Firm of the Year Award 2015.